lastpunk9999/noun-scout-contract/docs/NounSeek.md

 ##### Details

-> Must be called by the Requester&#39;s address.
-If the Request has already been matched/sent to the Recipient or the current auction is ending soon, this will revert (See { \_getRequestStatusAndParams } for calculations) If the Recipient of the Request is marked as inactive, the funds can be returned immediately
+> Must be called by the Requester's address.
+If the Request has already been settled/donation was sent to the Recipient or the current auction is ending soon, this will revert (See { \_getRequestStatusAndParams } for calculations) If the Recipient of the Request is marked as inactive, the funds can be returned immediately

 #### Parameters